Polish President Signs Controversial Laws As EU Triggers Punishment Clause

 The European Union has taken unprecedented steps toward punishing Poland for a series of laws that have upended the checks and balances of Polish government.
 Through a never-before-implemented process, Poland could face sanctions, potentially including a loss of voting rights within the EU — although Hungary is expected to block the worst of the repercussions.

-Meanwhile, Poland's president has signed new legislation to solidify political control over Polish courts, after previously vetoing similar bills this summer.
+Poland's president has signed legislation to solidify political control over Polish courts, after vetoing similar bills this summer.
 President Andrzej Duda accused EU leaders of hypocrisy and lies when they denounced the measures as undemocratic, The Associated Press reports.
 He pointed to the political process of nominating judges for the U.S. Supreme Court to defend political control over Poland's courts, the AP writes.

 The remarkable step from the EU comes after two years of Poland's ruling party, the Law and Justice party, strengthening its control over the country's judiciary despite the vocal and repeated objections of European authorities.